San Juan Hill, Manhattan: History

 African-Americans moved into the area around the late 19th century from Little Africa in Greenwich Village, where an earlier African-American community existed.
 Before the construction of Lincoln Center and the subsequent destruction of San Juan Hill, jazz and art thrived in this area as its popularity began to grow.
 The neighborhood had a jazz club called "Jungle Cafe" nicknamed the jungle by the members of the neighborhood.
-This term was used by Milton Mezz Mezzrow, a white jazz clarinetist.
-Mezzrow was introduced to jazz while living in Harlem, where he heard recordings of James P. Johnson, the pianist from San Juan Hill in which he said "Here’s a boy from the Jungles who makes all the other piano players look sick!”
+This term was used by Mezz Mezzrow, a Jewish jazz clarinetist.
+Mezzrow was introduced to jazz while living in Harlem, where he heard recordings of James P. Johnson, the pianist from San Juan Hill in which he said "Here's a boy from the Jungles who makes all the other piano players look sick!"
 Moreover, this basement club was where the Charleston dance was reputedly born and got its start.
 The area's musical history continues today at Jazz at Lincoln Center.
-Historian Marcy S. Sacks writes that San Juan Hill had many tenement basement clubs ranging from dives to higher-level clubs.
+The neighborhood had many tenement basement clubs ranging from dives to higher-level clubs.
 And that there were also poolrooms, saloons, dance halls, and bordellos.

 Before there was Harlem, there was San Juan Hill.
 Like Harlem, heavily populated by Black people.
 It was also called 'The Jungles'.
-There was a place on Sixty-second street) called the Jungles Casino a dance hall.
-It was also known as Drake's Dancing Class.
-Many of the customers came from the Carolina and Georgia sea islands.
-They were known as Gullahs and the Geechies.
-This is where the dance the Charleston was born.
-James P. Johnson published a number called "The Charleston", which was later used in a Broadway show called Runnin' Wild in 1923.

 San Juan Hill had many African-American churches that, according to historian Marcy Sacks, moved into the area around the 1880s and 1890s.
 Among these were St. Mark's Methodist Episcopal, Mt.
 Olivet Baptist, as well as St. Benedict the Moor Church in neighboring Hell's Kitchen.
 The area had numerous community and fraternal organizations, such as the Grand United Order of Odd Fellows, Negro Elks, and the Colored Freemasons.
 This community also attracted war veterans returning from the Spanish- American War of 1898 which could have given rise to its name.

+Between 1910 and the 1950's, there was also a Japanese American community in San Juan Hill that numbered between 2,000 and 5,000.
+Many were bachelor issei attracted both by the more affordable rents in the neighborhood and residential redlining elsewhere in the city.
+During World War II, a number of Japanese Americans were imprisoned on Ellis Island as part of the nationwide Japanese internment effort.
+Following the war, nearly 3,000 Japanese Americans leaving the internment camps resettled in San Juan Hill, in addition to a number of veterans of the 442nd Regimental Combat Team.
+Along with their African American and Puerto Rican neighbors, the Japanese American community was displaced in the 1950's to make way for Lincoln Center.

 On October 8, 2022, David Geffen Hall opened with a tribute to San Juan Hill.
-David Geffen Hall was formally known as Avery Fisher at Lincoln Center.
+David Geffen Hall was formerly known as Avery Fisher at Lincoln Center.